opentripplanner/OpenTripPlanner/ARCHITECTURE.md

    a use-case or set of features.
 It may have an api with request/response classes.
 These are usually stateless; Hence the `Use Case Service` does normally not have a model.
 The implementing class has the same name as the interface with prefix `Default`.
- - `Domain Service` A service which is the aggregate root for a domain model.
-The model can be immutable (created at Graph build time) or support real-time updates.
-We separate the *read-only* `Service` from the `Repository`.
-The `Repository` is responsible for the domain objects lifecycle (insert, save, update and delete).
-The `Service` is usually a thin layer which delegates to the `Repository`.
-For small domains you may let the `Repository` implement the `Service` interface.
+ - `Domain Model` A model witch encapsulate a business area.
+In the drawing two examples are shown, the `transit` and `vhicleposition` domain model.
+The transit model is more complex so the implementation have a separate `Service` and `Repository`.
+Almost all http endpoints are , read-only so the `Service` can focus on serving the http API endpoints, while the repository is used to maintain the model by the updaters.

 > **Note!** The above is the goal, the current package structure needs cleanup.